 Dan and Jes have an uncanny ability to breath life, warmth, and tenderness, into their scenes of everyday living.
-A mass of dilapidated store fronts and billboards is filled with the charm of those citizens who believed it would all work out for the best.
+A mass of dilapidated storefronts and billboards is filled with the charm of those citizens who believed it would all work out for the best.
 Their figures and interiors have been lived in.
-The Landland version of antiqued plains is lined in rusted billboards that remind you, ‘something real happened here, once.’
+The Landland version of antiqued plains is lined with rusted billboards that remind you, ‘something real happened here, once.’

 It’s a smart way of solving the issue of incorporating the practical elements within the piece, rather than having the text be simply stamped over the image.
 This seems to be an idea that you constantly explore – new ways to combine the necessary text and the ‘art.’

 Your poster for the Eric Church date in Minneapolis, MN shows something like the back of a sign, where from your other work would make you expect the artist’s name to be – but no, it’s below hidden in the trees.
 It’s like you created a template, then challenged yourselves to not do it again.
 It seems like a lot of thought goes into incorporating these two elements.
 When you’re commissioned for a gig poster what do you approach first – the text or the visual?
 Is there a repeated process for dealing with that?